Sloplerol/DOM/README.md

+ # Ending
-* Now let's get started working with your elements
+ > Now let's get started working with your elements